 The rates of tax you pay will depend on how much you earned above the tax-free personal allowance (if you are entitled to it).

-A disclosure of all historic issues must be made, so it is important to ensure the property profits are not considered in isolation in case there are other issues to resolve.
-The tax system is complex and so you should seek professional advice to ensure you submit your disclosure on the correct basis and claim all available reliefs.
+A disclosure of all historic issues must be made, so it is important to ensure the property profits are not considered in isolation if there are other issues to resolve.

-The rate of the penalty will vary depending on your circumstances and ultimately will be lower if your disclosure is voluntary and of good quality.
+The rate of the penalty will depend on your circumstances and ultimately will be lower if your disclosure is voluntary and of good quality.

 Penalty levels will differ depending on whether you submitted inaccurate returns to HMRC or have completely failed to register for Self-Assessment altogether.